bglnelissen/slideToolkit/README.md

 #### Installation
-Installation instructions for CentOS 6+, Ubuntu and Mac OS X Mountain Lion+ can be found in [guides](https://github.com/swvanderlaan/slideToolKit/tree/master/guides).
-A proper wiki is forthcoming.
+Detailed instructions on using **slideToolKit** can be found in the wiki.

 #### Citations